suinming/ansible/README.md

 # ansible
 my ansible

-# TODO
+# BUG

-1. need to figure out how to install the zoxide using shell script
+1. can not install zoxide using ansible
-2. create a new dotfiles-cleanup directory
-3.
+2. tmux-session-manager install